tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 The model of triangular desire allows the analyst to examine novelistic works and relate the structure and results of the metaphysical desire in a systematic fashion.
-Girard does this and structures his analyis by exploring the spread of the ongological sickness through a review of literature termed "novels of mediated desire."
+Girard does this and structures his analysis by exploring the spread of the ontological sickness through a review of literature termed "novels of mediated desire."